The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Liveness under Byzantine Faults

+Positivity of the fairness bound is derived rather than assumed: the window starting at any epoch must be non-empty to contain the honest slot that \isaf{fair\_leader} promises, so \isaf{fairness\_bound\_positive} is a lemma of the locale, and the three assumptions shown are exactly the locale's assumptions.
 The \isaf{fair\_leader} assumption is a deterministic abstraction of the probabilistic guarantees of VRF-based leader election.
 Under $f < n/3$ Byzantine faults, the probability that a Byzantine leader is elected $k$ consecutive times is $(f/n)^k < (1/3)^k$, which decreases exponentially.
 The fairness bound $k$ captures this as a deterministic upper bound.
 This is a standard assume-guarantee reasoning pattern.

 \begin{theorem}[Starvation Bound] If there are pending requests, at least one is processed within \isaf{fairness\_bound} epochs. \end{theorem}

 The proof splits on whether the honest leader epoch~$h$ (guaranteed by \isaf{fair\_leader}) has positive pending count.
 If $\isaf{pending}~h > 0$, \isaf{honest\_progress} gives a direct decrease.
 If $\isaf{pending}~h = 0$, then the pending count dropped from positive (at \isaf{epoch}) to zero (at~$h$), and an induction on the interval locates the strict decrease step.